-#6 Updated by Jim Turner about 1 month ago
+#6 Updated by Jim Turner over 3 years ago

 Wow, I'd forgotton a/b this!
 Since then I've also got it working on the Qt side too.
 Here's my code for skins-qt/main.cc.
 The only part that you'll need to look at is lines 87-89 and 537-547 (enterEvent()).
 I would just first go ahead and test it out in Audacious-GIT and then just send you a working Audacious patch for it, but I'm on travel for the week and don't have Qt on this box.

-#7 Updated by John Lindgren about 1 month ago
+#7 Updated by John Lindgren over 3 years ago